Écija: Roman Astigi

 Ancient Iberian finds date back to the 8th century BC, and there are several archaeological remains of later Greek and Roman settlements.
 In Roman times the town was at first known as Astigi.
 During the Roman civil war Écija stood "firmly" at the side of Julius Caesar in the Battle of Munda.
 As a reward Caesar ordered the town's fortification and refounded it as a Julian colony, possibly Colonia Iulia Firma Astigitana.
 Under the reign of Octavian, the later emperor Augustus, the colony was strengthened according to Caesar's construction plans, and its name was finalised as Colonia Iulia Augusta Firma Astigitana.
 According to Pliny the Elder and Pomponius Mela, who both wrote in the 1st century AD, it was the rival of Cordova and Seville.

 Astigi was an important town of Hispania Baetica, as well as the seat of the Astigitanus, one of the four conventi where the chief men met together at fixed times of the year under the eye of the proconsul to oversee the administration of justice.
-It was also from an early date the seat of a diocese.
-St. Fulgentius (died before 633), was named to the see by his brother Isidore of Seville.
-With the Reconquista, by which areas that had been held by Muslims were restored to Christian hands, the archdiocese of Seville was recovered, leading to the overshadowing of nearby Astigi, whose territory was joined to that of the archdiocese in 1144.
+It was also, from an early date, the seat of a diocese.
+Fulgentius of Cartagena (died before 633) was named to the see by his brother Isidore of Seville.
+With the Reconquista, the archdiocese of Seville was restored, leading to the overshadowing of nearby Astigi, whose territory was joined to that of the archdiocese in 1144.
 Astigi thus ceased to be a residential diocese and is today listed by the Catholic Church as a titular see.